netspective-studios/PgDCP/lib/README.md

     * Test that all extensions required are installed and will not throw runtime exceptions
     * Test that caller has permissions to all dependencies such as schemas, objects, and will not throw runtime exceptions
 * Add `[AGorS]_hook_*` for responding to external requests from CI/CD or other webhook consumers.
 The job of the hook might be something as simple as refreshing a materialized view or something more complicated such as rebuilding all schema objects.

+Data Vault TODOs:

+* Add Lifecycle functions for loading (should we use `populateSeedData`, etc.?).
-* In Data Vault, add pg_cron-based auto-update capability (which and automatically retire old versions and refresh views).
+* Add Lifecycle functions pg_cron-based auto-update capability (which and automatically retire old versions and refresh views).
-* In Data Vault, add *sensitivity* ltree[] to allow confidentiality to be specified in provenance as well as prime; base on *sensitivity* we may want to store encrypted text/JSON/XML.
+* Add *sensitivity* ltree[] to allow confidentiality to be specified in provenance as well as prime; base on *sensitivity* we may want to store encrypted text/JSON/XML.
+* Add OpenTelemetry Trace Hub to group Spans with Links
+* Add OpenTelemetry Log Hub that can integrate Exceptions, Traces, and Spans
+* Add OpenMetrics / OpenTelemetry Metric Hub that can store metrics which can be exposed as Prometheus endpoints via PostgREST.

 ## Activity Log